bjt-user/Linux/rsync.md

 https://wiki.archlinux.org/title/Rsync#Full_system_backup

 The huge "sparse" file `/var/log/lastlog` is a problem when doing an rsync of `/`.\
 You might want to exclude that dir as well.
+Or `/var/log/*` if you dont want to backup your logfiles.